 The impact of the war on conceptions of "masculinity" and "femininity" highlights the degree to which Jewish experiences converged and diverged with mainstream culture.
 Fulfilling prevailing gender ideals on the combat and home fronts reinforced Jewish men and women's conceptions of themselves as integrated and accepted members of society.
 On the one hand, German Jewish frontline soldiers, for example, saw "comradeship" as a universal masculine ideal.
-Just as gentile and Jewish men shared the traumatic experience of the trenches, they also shared ideals of manliness and comradeship that were fundamental to national identity.38 The ideal of "hard" militarized masculinity that was ubiquitous in popular culture also had a "softer" side, as soldiers provided each other with emotional and psychological support in the traumatic environment of the front.39 Despite a widespread "crisis in masculinity" in the face of industrialized violence, the image of the "good comrade," who provided friendship and love for their fellow front fighters, gave many men, including minorities who might have been considered social outsiders, the opportunity to assimilate into a male cultural ideal.40 the "front community" later sanctified by the Nazis did not necessarily reflect the more inclusive notions of comradeship and masculinity embraced by not only German Jewish frontline fighters, but even gentile soldiers in 1914-18.41 As historian Brian Feltman has demonstrated, even if the rise of National Socialism after 1933 caused German Jewish veterans to later revaluate their memories of the war, the experience of "comradeship" made them feel that at least between 1914 and 1918 they had been to some degree accepted.
-42 In addition to pressuring men to conform to male gender ideals, the First World War can be seen as a test field for twisted gender roles and the transgression of traditional notions of "manliness" and "femaleness."
-This was not only due to the multiple role reversals in home front societies (at least as long as the war lasted), in which women with regard to their profession slipped into typical male roles, 43 but it is also the case for the phenomenon of crossdressing within theatrical performances in the trenches and internment camps of the First World War, which occurred on all sides of the front.44 The soldierly "prima donna" or "diva" of the front theatre-men taking on female roles in an illusionary sphere-were experimental figures providing alternative gender roles that undermined the dominant ideal of the steely combatant.
+Just as gentile and Jewish men shared the traumatic experience of the trenches, they also shared ideals of manliness and comradeship that were fundamental to national identity.
+The ideal of "hard" militarized masculinity that was ubiquitous in popular culture also had a "softer" side, as soldiers provided each other with emotional and psychological support in the traumatic environment of the front.
+Despite a widespread "crisis in masculinity" in the face of industrialized violence, the image of the "good comrade," who provided friendship and love for their fellow front fighters, gave many men, including minorities who might have been considered social outsiders, the opportunity to assimilate into a male cultural ideal.

+Despite the antisemitic stereotypes that circulated on the home front and among military elites during the war, Jewish soldiers often felt a sense of "Germanness" in the front lines through their performance of manly ideals.
+The essentialist, racialized notion of comradeship and the "front community" later sanctified by the Nazis did not necessarily reflect the more inclusive notions of comradeship and masculinity embraced by not only German Jewish frontline fighters, but even gentile soldiers in 1914-18.41 As historian Brian Feltman has demonstrated, even if the rise of National Socialism after 1933 caused German Jewish veterans to later revaluate their memories of the war, the experience of "comradeship" made them feel that at least between 1914 and 1918 they had been to some degree accepted.
+In addition to pressuring men to conform to male gender ideals, the First World War can be seen as a test field for twisted gender roles and the transgression of traditional notions of "manliness" and "femaleness."
+This was not only due to the multiple role reversals in home front societies (at least as long as the war lasted), in which women with regard to their profession slipped into typical male roles, but it is also the case for the phenomenon of crossdressing within theatrical performances in the trenches and internment camps of the First World War, which occurred on all sides of the front.44 The soldierly "prima donna" or "diva" of the front theatre-men taking on female roles in an illusionary sphere-were experimental figures providing alternative gender roles that undermined the dominant ideal of the steely combatant.
 As such they sent out ambiguous erotic signals, not necessarily with a homosexual undertone, substituting the absent "female element" in war and often reminding the soldiers and officers watching of their loved ones at home.
 These complex gender plays were common features in times of war.
-They simultaneously contradicted homogenous notions of virility and militarized masculinity and also reproduced hegemonic displays of gender.
-45
+They simultaneously contradicted homogenous notions of virility and militarized masculinity and also reproduced hegemonic displays of gender.45